Filament Dry Box

 Apply this approach

-This is the same design method we use on client work: define constraints, iterate toward buildability, validate against real-world use.
-If you want help selecting materials or designing around moisture and handling, see our 3D Printing and Design & Drafting services, or get in touch.
+This is the same design method I use on client work: define constraints, iterate toward buildability, validate against real-world use.
+If you want help selecting materials or designing around moisture and handling, start a project discussion below.

 Why not a central rod?